wdporter/i-am-that-vuepress/12-the-person-is-not-reality/readme.md

 **Q:**&ensp;Don’t you have desires and fears any more?

 **M:**&ensp;My destiny was to be born a simple man, a commoner, a humble tradesman, with little of formal education.
 My life was the common kind, with common desires and fears.
 When, through my faith in my teacher and obedience to his words, I realised my true beïng, I left behind my human nature to look after itself, until its destiny is exhausted.
-Occasionally an old reaction, emotional or mental, happens in the mind, but it is at once noticed and discarded.
+Occasionally an old reäction, emotional or mental, happens in the mind, but it is at once noticed and discarded.
 After all, as long as one is burdened with a person, one is exposed to its idiosyncrasies and habits.

 **Q:**&ensp;Are you not afraid of death?